 Georgia governor approves carrying concealed guns on campus

-There are 6 comments on the The Daily News-Record story from 16 hrs ago, titled Georgia governor approves carrying concealed guns on campus.
-In it, The Daily News-Record reports that:
+There are 6 comments on the WZVN-TV Fort Myers story from 17 hrs ago, titled Georgia governor approves carrying concealed guns on campus.
+In it, WZVN-TV Fort Myers reports that:

 Gov. Nathan Deal signed legislation Thursday allowing people with permits to carry concealed handguns on Georgia's public college campuses, despite the objections of state university leaders and his own veto of a campus-carry measure last year.
 Deal shocked fellow Republicans with the tone of last year's veto message, which referenced opposition to guns on the University of Virginia campus by Thomas Jefferson and James Madison, and an opinion by the late Supreme Court Justice Antonin Scalia that described schools as "sensitive places" under the Second Amendment.